 Download a 1000 Books Tracking Sheet

 I’m about to start tracking books for my nearly 2-year-old daughter now.
 I decided that I wanted to make sure that my blog readers had access to a tracking sheet like the one my library was able to provide me.
 I made two versions.
 One is bare-bones black and white version.
 In this, I simply have a b/w cover (for the kids to color) and lines from 1 to 1000 for you to record the books you’ve read.
 It’s free for your use!
+(I also created some cute reading bookmarks for you to use as you read together.)

 I hope you can enjoy this friendly version if you’re looking for a 1000 books tracking sheet for your own use!